PiusNyakoojo/golang_chat_example/README.md

 # Deploy - Heroku:

-0) Have a heroku account (don't worry, it's free for your first few applications)
+0) Have a heroku account (don't worry, it's free for your first few applications): https://heroku.com/

 1) If this is your firt time using Heroku, get the toolbelt: https://toolbelt.heroku.com/ and after installation, open the git bash terminal and enter the following commands: